 Our Empowerment Educator provides financial empowerment and employment enrichment classes to our shelter residents and outreach clients (non-shelter).
 Our goal is to locate stable jobs and affordable housing for our clients so that they can become self-sufficient, independent, and violence free.

 Supervised Visitation Program

 Discord between a child’s custodians can have a harmful effect on the welfare of the child.
 We offer fee-based supervised visitation and supervised exchanges of children to help limit the stress and arguments between parties.

 The CHANGES program is a 52 week, fee-based program that focuses on changing the behavior of the perpetrator of domestic abuse.
-Lead by a Licensed Professional Counselor, CHANGES is a State Certified Batterers Intervention Program.
+CHANGES is a State Certified Batterers Intervention Program.
 This program educates the batterer on nondestructive ways of communicating to help break the cycle of abuse.

 "Safenet has shown me that women can be strong, spiritual, practical, determined, beautiful and successful"

 "I have returned to college to finish my education.
 I’m getting my self-confidence back after learning what a healthy relationship looks like."